The 8 Best Telematics Companies in 2025

 Teletrac doesn’t have cargo and engine temperature sensors.
 So, if your fleet handles temperature-sensitive goods, such as food or medicine, we recommend opting for Verizon, as it uses diagnostics to detect temperature.

-But if you are more concerned about pricing than temperature sensors, we’d hand it to Quartix, which starts at around $14.90 per vehicle, per month, compared to Teletrac, which starts at around $25 per vehicle, per month.
+But if you are more concerned about pricing than temperature sensors, we’d hand it to Quartix, which starts at $15.99 per vehicle, per month, compared with a starting price of $25 per vehicle, per month, with Teletrac.

 Who is Teletrac Navman TN360 suited to?

-Best for fleets prioritising driver performance and compliance
+Best for fleets prioritizing driver performance and compliance

-5. RAM: Best Telematics Provider for Improving Driver Safety
+5. RAM Tracking: Best Telematics Provider for Improving Driver Safety

 RAM Tracking